codepath/android_guides/Book-Search-Tutorial.md

 }
 ```

 Now, we need to define a layout to use for visualizing a particular book.
-Let's create a layout file called `item_book.xml` with a `RelativeLayout` root layout for defining the movie row layout:
+Let's create a layout file called `item_book.xml` with a `RelativeLayout` root layout for defining the book row layout:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>